Do you want to save money and don’t know where to start? Here are the exact things I stopped buying to save money that changed my life!

 While in quarantine, the majority of the people have probably learned how to cut people’s hair.
 I really wanted to practice with my partner.
 He wouldn’t let me, how strange!

-Not so long ago I used to spend $40 for simply going to the hairdresser, they washing and cutting my hair.
+Not so long ago I used to spend $40 simply going to the hairdresser, they washed and cut my hair.

 Just for that, yes.

-Last few times I needed a haircut, I did it myself.
-It’s super easy and anyone can to it.
+The last few times I needed a haircut, I did it myself.
+It’s super easy and anyone can do it.